faith-igomodu/bacillusNGS/README.md

-# Deploying Genome Annotation Workflow on Google Cloud With Nextflow
+# Genome Annotation Workflow on Google Cloud With Nextflow
 --------------------------------------------------------------------

-## Pre-Configuration on the Google Cloud
+## Pre-Configuration on Google Cloud
 * Objective: provision cloud resources for the pipeline.
 * Deliverables:
-	-Code that setsup
+	*Code that setsup
-		-Batch compute environment.
+		*Batch compute environment.
-		-Storage for input/output data and logging.
+		*Storage for input/output data and logging.